Sabbath Bloody Sabbath: Artwork

-Illustrator Drew Struzan created colored pencil drawings for both the front and back album sleeves.
-The front, drawn primarily in red tones, depicts a man on a bed tormented by demons and rats.
-The back shows a more peaceful scene, rendered mostly in blue, with a dying man surrounded by loved ones and sleeping lions.
+Illustrator Drew Struzan created coloured pencil drawings for both the front and back album sleeves.
+The front, drawn primarily in red tones, depicts a nude man on an elaborate California king Satanic bed with a large "666" on the headboard tormented by nude male and female demons and rats.
+The back shows a more peaceful scene, rendered mostly in blue, with a dying man surrounded by grieving loved ones and sleeping lions.

+The Vertigo LP featured a gatefold cover, with the interior showing a color photograph of translucent members of the band standing in a furnished bedroom.